Not Gone And Not Forgotten; One of the Last Packard Twelves Ever To Be Produced

 Production of the Packard Twelve ended on September 18, 1939, with just 280 Twelves being produced that year.
-The Twelve helped to define a generation of style and luxury exiting the most tumultuous financial times that America has ever seen: The Great Depression.
+The Twelve helped define a generation of style and luxury exiting the most tumultuous financial times that America has ever seen: the Great Depression.

 Wealth in the Depression

-As The Great Depression reluctantly released its grasp on the American economy in 1933, Packard was already rolling the next great luxury car out its door.
+As the Great Depression reluctantly released its grip on the American economy in 1933, Packard was already rolling out the next great luxury car.

-The Twelve was and is considered one of the finest made by Packard and one of the most defining creations of its time.
+The Twelve was — and is — considered one of the finest vehicles made by Packard and one of the most defining creations of its time.